EvaFrossard/EvaFrossard.github.io/index.md

 ## The 3Bs: meet our team of community managers

-Are you a Youtuber struggling with his stats ?
+Are you a Youtuber struggling with their stats ?

 Has the exponential increase of new creators on the platform left you with a declining viewership ?